Michel Barsoum: Research

-Ripplocations

-Barsoum and Tucker identified ripplocations, a universal deformation mechanism in layered solids like graphite and MAX phases, advancing the understanding of mechanical behavior in nanomaterials.
-The major conceptual leap was to show that atomic layers, like all other layered systems, be they composites or geology, will buckle.
+Barsoum and Tucker identified ripplocations, a universal deformation mechanism in layered solids like graphite and MAX phases.
+They found that atomic layers, like all other layered systems, will buckle.

-One-Dimensional Titanates

-In 2022, Barsoum and El-Badr discovered a simple, scalable method to synthesize quantum-confined one-dimensional titania-based nanofilaments whose cross-sections are ≈ 5x7Å2.
-The potential applications are many, such as green hydrogen production, dye degradation, Li-S and Li-ion batteries, and polymer composites.
-In 2024, he cofounded One-D Nano with G. Schwenk to market and find applications for this new morphology of titania.
+In 2022, Barsoum and El-Badr discovered a simple, scalable method to synthesize quantum-confined one-dimensional titania-based nanofilaments whose cross-sections are ≈ 5 x 7 Å^{2}.
+In 2024, he cofounded the company One-D Nano with G. Schwenk to market this discovery.

 Publications

-Barsoum has authored over 600 peer-reviewed publications, cited over 37,500 times with an h-index of over 150.
-He holds over 25 patents related to MAX phases and MXenes.
-His work is widely recognized for its impact on ceramics and nanomaterials research.

-Books

 Barsoum has authored two books in materials science: